CanonicalLtd/maas-docs/src/en/installconfig-dhcp.md

 ![Manage DHCP snippets](./media/installconfig-dhcp__dhcp-snippets.png)

-See [MAAS CLI](./manage-cli-dhcp-snippets.html) for doin this with the CLI.
+See [MAAS CLI](./manage-cli-dhcp-snippets.html) for doing this with the CLI.